-- 1. Adult Day Services means both health and social services furnished on a regularly scheduled basis in an adult day services center two or more hours per day, one or more days per week to ensure the optimal functioning of the Client Services are directed towards recreation and socialization as well as maintaining a safe and supportive environment. - 2.
-Adult Day Services Center means a non-institutional entity that conforms to requirements for maintenance - 3.
-Maintenance Model means services in health monitoring and individual and group therapeutic and psychological activities which serve as an alternative to long-term nursing home care. - 4.
-Adult day services include: - a.
-Daily monitoring to assure that Clients are maintaining personal hygiene and participating in age appropriate social activities as prescribed; and assisting with activities prescribed; and assisting with activities of daily living (e.g., eating, dressing). - Emergency services including whiten procedures to meet medical crises. - c.
+- 1. Adult Day Services means both health and social services furnished on a regularly scheduled basis in an Adult Day Services center two or more hours per day, one or more days per week to ensure the optimal functioning of the client Services are directed towards recreation and socialization as well as maintaining a safe and supportive environment.
+A participant can receive either Center-Based ADS, Non-Center-Based ADS, or a combination of Center-Based ADS and Non-Center-Based ADS within the same week. - a.
+Adult Day Services provider means a non-institutional entity that conforms to requirements for maintenance model. - b.
+Center-Based Adult Day Services are services provided in a certified ADS Center. - c.
+Non-Center-Based Adult Day Services are services that may be provided outside of the certified ADS Center, where participants can engage in activities and community life, either in-person or through virtual means. - Telehealth Adult Day Services are provided through virtual means in a group or on an individual basis.
+Telehealth ADS are ways for participants to engage in activities, with their community, and connect to staff and other ADS participants virtually or over the phone, only if a participant does not have access or the ability to use video chat technology.
+Services provided through Telehealth are not required to provide nutrition services. - e.
+Maintenance Model means services in health monitoring and individual and group therapeutic and psychological activities which serve as an alternative to long-term nursing home care. - 2.
+Adult Day Services include: - a.
+Daily monitoring to assure that clients are maintaining personal hygiene and participating in age appropriate social activities as prescribed; and assisting with activities prescribed; and assisting with activities of daily living (e.g., eating, dressing). - b.
+Emergency services including whiten procedures to meet medical crises.

+- c.
 Assistance in the development of self-care capabilities personal hygiene, and social support services. - d.
-Provision of nutritional needs appropriate to the hours in which the Client is served. - e.
+Provision of nutritional needs appropriate to the hours in which the client is served.
+Nutrition services are not required during the delivery of Telehealth ADS. - e.
 Nursing services as necessary to supervise medication regimen of trained medication aides and carry out any of the services listed as SKILLED CARE in SECTION 8.489.30. - f.
-Social and recreational services as prescribed to meet the Client's needs. - g.
-Any additional services if such services are included in the budget submitted to the Department in accordance with the section on REIMBURSEMENT METHOD FOR ADULT DAY CARE below and determined by the Department to be necessary for adult day care.
+Social and recreational services as prescribed to meet the client's needs. - g.
+Documentation specifically stating the types of services and monitoring that were provided when services are provided via Telehealth, ensuring the integrity of the service provided and the benefit that service provides the participant.